Operation Forager logistics: Background

-The Mariana islands were mountainous, with a total land area of about 72 sqmi.
-This meant that, unlike the small, low-lying coral atolls that had been captured in the Gilbert and Marshall Islands campaign, there was little prospect of the islands being overrun quickly, and prolonged fighting was a possibility.
+The Mariana Islands were mountainous, with a total land area of about 72 sqmi.
+Unlike the small, low-lying coral atolls captured in the Gilbert and Marshall Islands campaign, there was little prospect of the islands being overrun quickly and prolonged fighting was a possibility.
 Accordingly, the assault troops carried 32 days' supply of rations, 30 days worth of medical supplies, 20 days' supply of fuel, and seven units of fire for all weapons, except anti-aircraft guns, for which ten units of fire were taken.
+(Note: A unit of fire was a somewhat arbitrary measurement for accounting purposes, and was different for each type of ammunition.
+It was 133 rounds for the 105 mm howitzer, 75 rounds for the 155 mm howitzer, 50 rounds for the 155 mm gun, and 50 rounds for the 8 inch howitzer.)

-This represented 1.22 ST per man, considerably more than the 0.84 ST per man of the US forces engaged in Operation Husky, the Allied invasion of Sicily the year before.
-This was because the supply lines to Sicily were reasonably secure, whereas for Operation Forager, intervention and disruption by Japanese air and naval forces was anticipated.
+This represented 1.22 ST per soldier, considerably more than the 0.84 ST per soldier of the US forces engaged in the invasion of Sicily the year before.
+The supply lines to Sicily were reasonably secure, whereas for Forager, intervention and disruption by Japanese air and naval forces was anticipated.
+Not only did the forces ashore have to be supplied, but a fleet of warships had to be maintained at sea for up to four months.
+Plans for the assault also had to be coordinated with those for base development, as this was the overall objective of the campaign.